 Step Description Details 15 Determine lifetime and decay factors for each site The expected lifetime of the end-user equipment determines the maximum time period for forward creation, to a maximum of ten years after the implementation date).
 In addition, a decay factor is used to estimate the decay of the energy savings due to equipment degradation over its lifetime.
 Decay factors A decay factor can be estimated by either using a persistence model or specified default values from Table A16 of Schedule A to the ESS Rule.
 Persistence model ▼ If a persistence model is being applied, it must take into account: the business classification of the site (from Table A18 of Schedule A to the ESS Rule), if known and relevant the EUE type the operating hours (as determined by measurements) for the EUE, and typical ambient conditions for that site, including temperature, humidity and salinity.
 It also needs to: estimate the expected lifetime of the EUE in whole years estimate the decay factor for each future year within the maximum time period for forward creation, and be publicly accessible and satisfy any requirements published by the Scheme Administrator.
-16 Determine counted energy savings for each site It is possible that energy savings may have already been claimed in relation to the implementation within the measurement boundary, in which case they must be identified and accounted for. • As this calculation is for the initial forward creation of certificates, ESCs must not have previously been created for the implementation under this RESA (or a corresponding scheme).
-Energy savings claimed in relation to the implementation, but not attributable to the RESA (eg, achieved under a different RESA or a corresponding scheme, or savings from activities for which the ACP is not accredited), must be discounted as other energy savings for the implementation.
-If isolation from the measurement boundary is not feasible, savings must be excluded by other methods, such as counted energy savings or non-routine adjustments.
-17 Calculate energy savings The energy savings to be forward created over the maximum time period for forward creation are then calculated according to Equation 7A.1.
+16 Determine counted energy savings for each site ▼ It is possible that energy savings may have already been claimed in relation to the implementation within the measurement boundary, in which case they must be identified and accounted for (e.g. if the activity was initially implemented under the PIA method and then transitioned to the PIAM&V method).
+Counted energy savings cannot be used in respect of ESCs created from the implementation of another activity at the site.
+As this calculation is for the initial forward creation of certificates, ESCs must not have previously been created for the implementation under this RESA (or a corresponding scheme).
+Energy savings claimed in relation to the implementation, but not attributable to the RESA (e.g. achieved under a different RESA or a corresponding scheme, or savings from activities for which the ACP is not accredited), must be isolated from the measurement boundary.
+17 Calculate energy savings ▼ The energy savings to be forward created over the maximum time period for forward creation are then calculated according to Equation 7A.1.

-B Guidance for development of energy models
+Guidance for development of energy models B